Slordef/vrs/README.md

 For rollback `vers rollback` or forward `vers forward`.
 You can set an index of rollback `vers rb --set 0`.
 For rollback with delete the current version `vers rollback --delete` or `vers rb -d`

 For reset information in vers service, use `vers reset`.
 Answer questions for done.

+Vers can be run on background with `vers [cmd] --no-process` or `-np`.
+With this, no result will be show and main process stop right after command.
 ## Still to do
 - [x] Simply do what i expect for the moment
 - [ ] Implementation of file (bash or js)
-- [ ] Get all versions of service
+- [x] Get all versions of service
-- [ ] Setup service or ver globals
+- [x] Set vers globals system
 - [x] Redefine init with questions
+- [ ] Logs
 - [ ] Many other features

 ## Contribute